samzabala/framework/docs/sections/components/trumbowyg.md

 <textarea class="input-trumbowyg"></textarea>
 ```

-If you want to initiate your own trumbowyg add `.input-trumbowyg-custom`
+If you want to initiate your own trumbowyg with the framework's own styles and settings add `.input-trumbowyg-custom`

 ```html